OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/setup-enable-ssl.md

 <div class="info" markdown="1">

-SSL/TLS support is only available in Redis 6.x, and only if the Redis binaries were compiled with this feature enabled.
+SSL/TLS support was only made available starting Redis 6.x, and only if the Redis binaries were compiled with this feature enabled.
-Check OutSystems system [requirements](requirements.md) page for the supported versions.
+Check OutSystems system [requirements](requirements.md) page for the supported versions by OutSystems.

 </div>